silverwhere/Self-Driving-Car-Nanodegree---Udacity/Project 9 - Program a Self Driving Vehicle - CAPSTONE - System Integration/README.md

 Overview
 ---

 Udacity Nanodegree CAPSTONE!
 This project is the culmination of the work learned to date in the nanodegree.
 In this project I will be reponsible to program several subsystems to operate "CARLA" the Udacity Self Driving Car, both in simulator and on-road.
-The subsystems
+In the perception subsystem I will implement traffic light detection.
+In the planning subsystem I will implement a waypoint updater based on traffic light status.
+In the control subsystems I will be implementing drive by wire nodes that takes target trajectory information as input and sends control commands to control the vehicle.
+The project will be developed on a simulator and than can be tested on a real vehicle!

 ![McLaren](https://github.com/silverwhere/Self-Driving-Car-Nanodegree---Udacity/blob/main/Project%207%20-%20Highway%20Driving%20Path%20Planning/img/mclaren.jpg)
 [![YouTube](LINK TO IMAGE)](LINK)